Chris Tarrant: Who Wants to Be a Millionaire?

 In July 2000, Tarrant signed a contract with ITV to present the show until December 2002.
 This contract was later extended to 2013.
-On 22 October 2013, Tarrant announced that, after fifteen years of hosting the programme, he would be leaving Who Wants to Be a Millionaire?, which consequently led ITV to axe the programme once his contract was finished; no more specials would be filmed after this announcement, leaving only those made before it to be aired as the final episodes.
+On 22 October 2013, Tarrant announced that, after fifteen years of hosting the programme, he would be leaving Who Wants to Be a Millionaire?, which consequently led ITV to cancel the programme once his contract was finished; no more specials would be filmed after this announcement, leaving only those made before it to be aired as the final episodes.
 After the final celebrity editions, Tarrant hosted a clip show entitled "Chris' Final Answer", which aired on 11 February 2014 and ended the original series.

 In 2018, ITV commissioned a new series of Who Wants to be a Millionaire?, to be presented by new host Jeremy Clarkson.
-In a television interview, Tarrant stated he had chosen not to watch the revived series, saying, "I did it for 15 years, about 600 shows.
-I loved it – I had a fantastic time but I don't want to do any more, so good luck.
-It’s a great show."
-Tarrant said he would have "politely turned down" an offer by the network to return to the show had he been approached.
+In a television interview, Tarrant said he had chosen not to watch the revived series.
+He said he would have "politely turned down" an offer by the network to return to the show had he been approached.

-In 2020, a TV mini-series, Quiz, about Ingram's attempt to win a million pounds on Who Wants to be a Millionaire? by cheating, was released.
+In 2020, a TV mini-series, Quiz, about Ingram's attempt to win a million pounds on Who Wants to Be a Millionaire? by cheating, was released.
 Tarrant was portrayed by the actor Michael Sheen.